WEREMSOFT/raylib-wiki-fork/Compile-for-OSX.md

 2) Setup build script

 You can create a build.sh file that you can run to compile your project.
-In the example below your project is named test.cpp (for c++) and compiles to test.
+In the example below your project is named test.cpp (for C++) and compiles to test.

 ````
 clang++ -I/w/raylib_build/raylib/release/osx -L/usr/local/lib -L/w/raylib_build/raylib/release/osx -lglfw -lraylib -framework GLUT -framework OpenGL -framework Cocoa my_app.cpp -o my_app